JanowiczKa/Mine-Sweeper/README.md

 # Mine-Sweeper
-This was a project for 1st year in University, this implementation focused on replicating the classic mine sweeper game Pygame was the main module that was used for this project.
+This was a project for 1st year in University, this implementation focused on replicating the classic minesweeper game Pygame was the main module that was used for this project.

-Feaatures:
+Features:
 - Randomly Generated Map
-- unvocering algorithm for the tiles that uses recursion
+- uncovering algorithm for the tiles that use recursion

 To play the game, you must run "MineSweeper.py"